 memoQ content connector is an automation tool for translation companies as well as small and large enterprises.
-It works together with memoQ server – the translation management product from memoQ Ltd. –, and relieves project managers of most mechanical chores.
-In addition, the memoQ content connector reduces errors in running translation projects, and makes your organization much faster to respond to content changes.
+It works together with memoQ server – the translation management product from memoQ Zrt. –, and relieves project managers of most mechanical tasks.
+In addition, the memoQ content connector reduces errors in running translation projects, and lets your organization to respond much faster to content changes.

 Everything is automatic except for translation